-The errors in the audit-findings, the unprecedented long period covered by the audit (more than 20 years backwards), the inclusion of already settled/resolved items, the erroneous claim on behalf of third parties, the inclusion of sub-judice items in conjunction with the absence of merit based determination through any solution process create significant uncertainty about the validity of the demand and outcome of the dispute.

-Pointing out the errors in the substance, methodologies and procedures of the audit exercise Grameenphone disputed the whole Audit Demand and Grameenphone through its current assessment concluded that there is no such obligation against the audit claims.
+Pointing out the errors in the substance, methodologies and procedures of the audit exercise Grameenphone disputed the whole Audit Demand.
+The errors in the audit-findings, the unprecedented long period covered by the audit (more than 20 years backwards), the inclusion of already settled/resolved items, the erroneous claim on behalf of third parties, the inclusion of sub-judice items create significant uncertainty about the validity of the demand and outcome of the dispute.
+Grameenphone through its current assessment concluded that there is no such obligation against the audit claims towards BTRC except as disclosed herein above.